Skip to main content

 In accordance with Sections 12 and 15 of the Accountants Act 2013, the Institute of Certified Public Accountants of Uganda (ICPAU) establishes initial professional development (IPD) and continuous professional development (CPD) requirements for professional accountants, oversees the implementation of those requirements, and advises regulators of educational institutions on the curricula of study in accountancy-related courses.

 It was previously noted that there were challenges in preparing students in remote areas for the examination due to difficulties in accessing relevant training materials.
-With the new study packs now available, preparing for the exam is more accessible to students in more remote areas.
+With the new study packs now available, preparing for the exam is more accessible to students.
 Additionally, ICPAU has set up regional exam centers to serve more candidates.

 Candidates must also complete a minimum of three years’ practical experience training.
 The Accountants Regulations 2016 provides a competency framework focused on work outcomes in both technical and non-technical areas that must be demonstrated to align with the revised IES 5.
 ICAS provided practical experience training guidance and workshops to support employers and trainees.
 ICPAU indicates that it will continue to review and approve employers to provide practical experience training.
 An online practical experience training logbook has also been rolled out to enable trainees to document their practical experience training and ICPAU to monitor the candidates’ practical experience training.

 To continue to support the successful implementation of accountancy education meeting the IES, the ICPAU plans to regularly review its processes and content.
-For example, the 2016 syllabi is currently under review and a new syllabi which will incorporate all the standards that have been issued since 2016 will be out in 2021 with study materials also being revised.
-ICPAU plans to do this every five years, and will consider the 2019, newly revised IES address learning and development for information and communications technologies (ICT) and professional skepticism which became effective January 2021 as part of our regular syllabi, curriculum, and training review.
-Its training for staff and examiners is also continuously updated and the Institute circulates information issued by the IAESB.
+ICPAU plans to do this every five years.
+Its training for staff and examiners is also continuously updated and the institute circulates relevant information issued by the IFAC.

 Current Status: Sustain